Back

 2. Support graduate students seeking to explore education research by completing a degree in educational instructional technology,

-3. Expand current education research efforts investigating education research in digital and STEM literacy of remote underrepresented minority populations, culturally responsive teaching approaches, and the impact of mentoring programs on rural educators serving underrepresented minority populations.
+3. Expand current education research efforts investigating education research in digital and STEM literacy of remote populations, the use innovative teaching approaches incorporating the Universal Design for Learning framework, and the impact of mentoring programs on rural educators.

 LFRI PROGRAMS